IndustryEssentials/ymir/README.md

 The primary name and alias of the label indicate the same type of label.
 When the annotation of some dataset contains alias, it will be merged to primary name when importing.
 For example, if the label list contains the 'bike' (alias 'bicycle'), and a dataset A (containing only the 'bicycle') is imported, it will be displayed as 'bike' in the dataset details after import.

 ## 3.2.
+Project management

+Users create projects according to their training goals and set the target information such as mAP value, iteration rounds, etc. of the goals.
+As shown in the figure below：

-Raw data preparation
+## 3.2.1.
+Iteration data preparation

-The user prepares a dataset with training targets (training set and test set) for training an initial model.
+The user prepares the mining set to be used for data mining (which may not need to contain annotation files) and datasets with training targets (training set and test set) for training an initial model.
 Before importing, please ensure that the format of the dataset meets the following requirements:

 *  The dataset is in.zip format, it should contain two folders named as "images" and "annotations" respectively;
 *  Images: create an ''images'' folder and place images in it.
 The formats currently supported by this platform are limited to jpg, jpeg, and png;